+Students may not leave campus during school hours without parental permission.
 Parents should make every effort to make appointments outside of the school day.
 If an appointment must be made during school hours, the student is to present a note to the Attendance Office at the start of the school day requesting dismissal for the appointment.
-The note must contain:
+The note must contain the following information:

-- Student First and Last Name - Reason for absences(s)
+- Student First and Last Name

+- Reason for absences(s)

-- Current date - Parent Signature
+- Current date

+- Parent Signature

-- Date(s) of absence(s) - Contact telephone number
+- Date(s) of absence(s)

+- Contact telephone number